davepinch/pinchy.cc/collections/_fragments/i-went-to-say-thanks.md

 ---
 title: "I went to say thanks"
 date: 2022-12-10
-next:
-  - there it was explained
+next: there it was explained
-related:
-  - BE GRATEFUL
+related: BE GRATEFUL
+type: fragment
 tags:
   - fragment
   - DMT